-In short, Life Flow makes meditation up to 10x more effective.
+In short, Brain FM makes meditation up to 10x more effective.
 You’ll accomplish in just a year what would’ve taken over a decade.

 I recommend meditating for at least 20 minutes before you go to bed, because meditation has been shown to reduce stress and produce a calm, euphoric feeling.
 This will greatly aid in you falling asleep.